June 7, 2018

 Both x-rays are taken at independent facilities.

-Recently she had an out-of-brace x-ray (24 hours out-of-brace) showing measurements of 14° and 13° – a nearly 50% improvement in the lower curve!
-While she is still undergoing treatment, her result thus far demonstrates what compliance to the right scoliosis program can do.
-The patient is currently a Risser 3.
-As she matures, as long as her curve remains stable, her risk of future curve progression should be minimal.
+She had an out-of-brace x-ray (24 hours out-of-brace) showing measurements of 14° and 13° – a nearly 50% improvement in the lower curve!
+While she continued under our care through skeletal maturity her result at Risser 3 demonstrates what compliance after the right scoliosis program can do.
+Low Cobb angle numbers at skeletal maturity means her risk of future curve progression is minimal.

 Case 2